DR3WH0/DR3WH0.github.io/_posts/2013-07-21-LastFm-AutoResume.md

 ---
+category: DR3WH0
 published: true
 layout: post
 title: LastFm AutoResume
+tags: lastfm automation ubuntu
+description: Instructions for auto-resuming the Last.fm Web radio service.
 ---

-Ubuntu 10.04 Instructions (substitute any number of automated mouse click softwares for a different OS)
+Ubuntu 10.04 (substitute any number of automated mouse click softwares for a different OS)

 1. Install KAutoClick from the Software Center
 2. Start the LastFm Web service with your favorite station